kelu124/un0rick/porting_up5k.md

 It would be important to obtain this skeleton/boilerplate so to open the way to more open-source fpga code, and avoid relying on the closed, proprietary toolchain from the fpga maker.

-All in all, the code aims at supporting research for NDT ultrasound with an open-source platform, whose hardware already exists.
+All in all, the code aims at supporting research for NDT ultrasound with __icestorm__ (the open-source platform), and for which hardware already exists.

 ## Why I need help ?